NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-AdditionalContact.page.md

 </div>

 ### Guidance
-The resource being referenced SHALL conform to one of the following:
+The resource being referenced SHOULD conform to one of the following:

 - {{pagelink:Profile-Organization-94604}}
 - {{pagelink:Profile-Practitioner-10758}}